NCBI-Codeathons/Domain_HMM_Boundaries/README.md

 and also

-(2) **Domain models**, which represent existing domain models - e.g., from CDD, PFAM, POGs/PVOGs, etc. (although we only tried models from CDD), in PSSM format.
+(2) **Domain models**, which represent existing domain models - e.g., from CDD, PFAM, POGs/PVOGs, etc., in PSSM format.

 We provide tools for the user to perform **Domain search** using 6-frame translation of Reverse Position-Specific BLAST ([`RPS-BLAST`](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd_help.shtml#RPSBWhat)) (sometimes unofficially referred to as "RPS-tBLASTn"), or a non-optimized implementation of ([`Mash`](https://mash.readthedocs.io/en/latest/)).